 - Chemotherapy for non-small cell lung cancer

-- Complementary and alternative therapies for non-small cell lung cancer
+- Palliative procedures for non-small cell lung cancer

-- Treatment choices by stage for non-small cell lung cancer
+- Treatment choices for non-small cell lung cancer, by stage

-Treatment choices by stage for non-small cell lung cancer
+Treatment choices for non-small cell lung cancer, by stage

 The treatment options for non-small cell lung cancer (NSCLC) are based mainly on the stage (extent) of the cancer, but other factors, such as a person’s overall health and lung function, as well as certain traits of the cancer itself, are also important.